multiscale-cosim/TVB-NEST/README.md

 For testing the installation, you need to change the file /tests/init.sh.
 The paraemter CLUSTER and DEEPEST need be change from 'false' to 'true'.

 ## Future implementation :<a name="future"></a>
-1. Improve the communication pattern for the input of Nest
-2. Add a second function to transform rate to spike based on Multiple Interaction Process Model
-3. Add test for the input and output of interface TVB.
+1. Add test for the input and output of interface TVB.
-4. Add test for validating values of a simulation
+2. Add test for validating values of a simulation
-5. Add some functions of the simulation Nest to include multimeter recorder and other stimuli.
+3. Add some functions of the simulation Nest to include multimeter recorder and other stimuli.
-6. Refractor the code to avoid the same piece of code in different file ( example :  the creation of a logger, ...)
+4. Refractor the code to avoid the same piece of code in different file ( example :  the creation of a logger, ...)

 ## Extension :<a name="extension"></a>
-1. Replace the device in Nest by included the input directly in the neurons
-2. Improve the orchestrator for managing communication of MPI and the synchronization between all processes
+1. Improve the orchestrator for managing communication of MPI and the synchronization between all processes

 ## Files<a name="files"></a>
 * doc: Documentation of the project